erik-h/steamcard-dl/README.md

 steamcard-dl
 ===============================

-This python script downloads all the steam card wallpapers and backgrounds via http://www.steam.cards/
+A python script which downloads all the steam card wallpapers and backgrounds via http://www.steam.cards/

 Requirements
 ===============================